OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 So it looks like they managed to construct the values in the lookup so that always 6 consecutive bytes are read from the table.<br>

-For those of you who are playing along at home, this is the result:
+For those of you who are playing along at home, this is the final result (24 sector addresses):

 ![Sectors]({{site.url}}/assets/hexplore/sectors.png)

-But, what are these values?
+But, what are these addresses?
 We'll see later let's first have a look at _LD32_ down the line:

 ```c
 /// <summary>